I get asked all the time for my tips on how to be a WAHM. From the outside it seems so easy, right?

 When I log into Freshbooks the invoice is waiting for me and I simply check and hit send.
 This saves me the back and forth getting the clients details, entering them into Freshbooks and raising an invoice.
 About 10 minutes per client.
 We had 17 new clients onboard last month so that is approx 3 hours of work I saved myself.

 Another automation I have set up is my emails.
 I use Active Campaign to handle a lot of our business enquiries, and given that last month we had over 200 enquiry emails I estimate this has saved me hours upon hours.
-This is time I can instead spend on working ‘on’ the business, or picking my littlest up from daycare and taking him to the park while the enquiries roll in.
+This is time I can instead spend on working ‘on’ the business, or picking my littlest up from daycare and taking him to the park while the leads roll in.
 It affords me freedom to live my days how I want, and this is what I teach our Business Jump clients.

 It is about harmony, not balance: